pyca/cryptography/docs/hazmat/primitives/asymmetric/dh.rst

     .. versionadded:: 0.9

-    DH private key objects have methods from this interface as well as :class:`DHPrivateKeyWithSerialization`.
+    A DH private key that is not an :term:`opaque key` also implements :class:`DHPrivateKeyWithSerialization` to provide serialization methods.

     .. attribute:: key_size